That’s just the way it is done…

 Temperature testing in a chamber is “Just the way it is done” That may be a good heuristic to follow, or not.

 Methodologies change, occasionally rules of thumb do, but the laws of thermodynamics, not so.
 Some technologies evolve pretty quickly when a new and better way is obvious.
-CRT monitors, for example made the exit quickly, GPIB not so.
+CRT monitors, for example, made the exit quickly, GPIB not so.
 That’s a whole separate story but there are valid arguments why some say ‘Viva GPIB‘.

 So, to the point, we don’t foresee standard or custom temperature chambers ever exiting the scene.
 New methods do evolve.
-When you look at a large temperature chamber in the lab, you dont have to think about an old tube monitor.
+When you look at a large temperature chamber in the lab, you don’t have to think about an old tube monitor.
 Think instead of a more optimal solution.
 The Hybrid Benchtop Chamber can be thought of as an extension of the capabilities of either a temperature chamber or a thermal platform.
-Small chambers are more efficient, take up little space and have the versatility to perform most thermal testing tasks right on the bench top.
+Small chambers are more efficient, take up little space, and have the versatility to perform most thermal testing tasks right on the benchtop.

-Thermal platforms (hot & cold plates) as an alternative to chambers can handily improve the speed of many thermal testing tasks, especially for testing devices which are more massive, with higher power dissipation and devices that have at least one flat conductive surface.
+Thermal platforms (hot & cold plates) as an alternative to chambers can handily improve the speed of many thermal testing tasks, especially for testing devices that are more massive, with higher power dissipation and devices that have at least one flat conductive surface.

 Especially when temperatures are not so extreme, some people will use thermal platforms with no cover at all.
 A variety of Polycarbonate covers (shown below) are available that reduce condensation, corrosion plus keep temperature-shifting air currents away from devices under test.
 A dry Nitrogen purge added to covers further reduces the effects of water condensation on the device while only minimally affecting the thermal performance.
 One further step in thermal performance enhancement is to add the conditioning option to the purge system.
-Purge gas is run through an extra heat exchanger in the platform as indicated here using arrows.
+The purge gas is run through an extra heat exchanger in the platform as indicated here using arrows.